Gojko77/osticket-prereqs/README.md

 </p>
 <p>

-"Your Staff Control Panel" takes you to the Admin / Staff Portal where you can login start working through submitted tickets.
+"Your Staff Control Panel" takes you to the Admin / Staff Portal where you can login and start working through tickets.

 <p align="center">
 <img src="https://i.imgur.com/p9QBidg.png" height="60%" width="60%" alt="osTicket Prereqs and Installation"/>